plone/documentation/develop/plone/sessions/cookies.rst

 ---------------------

 The ``__ac`` cookie is set by the PluggableAuthentication service after login.
-For better and more secure control over the cookie `plone.session <https://pypi.org/project/plone.session/>`_ can be used.
+For better and more secure control over the cookie and its lifetime `plone.session <https://pypi.org/project/plone.session/>`_ can be used.

 Zope session cookie